datatrail-jhu/00_intro/scripts/06_googlesheets_script.md

 When we collect the information we will use the Google Sheets software to store it for us.
 You will need to open up another tab in your web browser.
 You can do this by holding down the key control and pressing t at the same time.
 This will open up a new tab.
 Leave the page you are currently on open and type go to Google Sheets by navigating to the website https://docs.google.com/spreadsheets/ in the new tab.
 You will see something like this.

-Now click on the big plus sign and you will get a new spreadsheet that will look like this.
+Click on the big plus sign and you will get a new spreadsheet that will look like this.

 If you click on the words Untitled Spreadsheet you can rename the spreadsheet.